brekekesoftware/brekekephone/.doc/invoke-setup.md

 ## 2. Invoke this app from another app

-We will use `Linking` of React Native to handle.

 - Use `Linking.canOpenURL(url)` to check URL can be handled.
 If it return `true`, you can invoke app with the `url`.
 - Use ``Linking.openUrl(`brekekeapp_phonedev:open?${params}`)`` to invoke this app, in which:
   - The `brekekeapp_phonedev` is the attribute `android:scheme` in tag `<data>` in `Androidmanifest.xml` file.